aternosorg/mclogs-bukkit/README.md

-# Aternos/mclogs-bukkit
+# mclogs-bukkit
-A bukkit plugin to easily share and analyse your server logs
+A bukkit plugin to easily share and analyse your server logs with [mclo.gs](https://mclo.gs)

 ### commands: